Dr Timothy Stone

 I hold an undergraduate degree in marketing from the University of Stirling, in which I also studied management and philosophy.
 Thereafter, I was awarded a Faculty Scholarship to study for a PhD at the University of Stirling under the supervision of Professor Douglas Brownlie and Dr Paul Hewer.
 My thesis attempted to better understand elderly consumer’s cultural experiences of care homes.

 My current research interests reside at the nexus point between consumer research, tourism and anthropology.
-I also have an ongoing interest in critical marketing.

 (~) Dwelling and rural tourism development.